Updated: Aug 22

 This set up is efficient, in that the cook can sit while cutting vegetables and doing dishes, rather than hunching over a sink in heels.
-I wish I had this in my kitchen, minus the radiator, of course.
+I wish I had this in my kitchen, minus the radiator.

 Here's an adorable, modern take on that same idea.

-The charming sink skirt hides the pluming and possibly the garbage can.
+The charming sink skirt hides the pluming and maybe even the garbage can.
 Notice the marble counter tops and classic white cabinets; both will never go out of style.

-Honestly, as cute as old porcelain sinks are, I would never want to have one again.
-They chip, scratch, and absorb stains easily.
-Stainless steel is the way to go in my opinion.
+Honestly, as charming as old porcelain sinks are, I would never want to have one again.
+They chip, scratch, and absorb stains way too easily.
+Stainless steel is the way to go, in my opinion.

 Here's a low-cost, old-fashioned kitchen that could easily be attained with reclaimed wood and found materials.

 It's not a high-end remodel; it's cozy and vintage though.
 Who can resist those classic gingham curtains?
 A stool could be used at kitchen sink, and then stored underneath when not in use.
 You don't need a dishwasher, or a bunch of dishes, if you always wash them right after you're done eating.
 Sometimes less is best.

-Hopefully you had as much fun as I did looking through these kitchen photos.
-Donate don't destroy!
+Hopefully you were inspired by these kitchen photos.
 Just kidding about the twins.